 At roughly the same time, the Education Endowment Foundation (EEF) released their Covid-19 resources, one of which is the Home Learning Planning Framework.
 This document helps schools create learning sequences to use during remote instruction (note that it is a "learning sequence", not a lesson plan: a sequence may span several lessons).
-The steps are as to foreground substantial practice time with supporting teacher modelling.
-Alongside this, we may need to consider subject-specific adaptations to the strategies for home learning.
+The steps are as follows: